25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 14. La Scala

-Opposite the theatre is a small park with a statue of Leonardo da Vinci in the middle.
+Right opposite the theatre, you’ll find a small park with a statue of Leonardo da Vinci in the centre.

 15. Leonardo da Vinci National Museum of Science and Technology

-The National Museum of Science and Technology is the largest science and technology museum in Italy.
-Here you will find exhibits ranging from transport and energy to the inventions of Leonardo da Vinci, to whom the museum is dedicated.
+This is Italy’s largest museum dedicated to science and technology.
+You’ll find fascinating exhibitions on transport, energy, communication, and especially on the inventions of Leonardo da Vinci, to whom the museum is dedicated.

 Admission and opening hours